-- 1. Pull out choke all the way. - 2.
-Move ignition switch to "RUN" position. - 3.
-Depress and hold throttle trigger and lockout while pushing in latch button to latch throttle for starting. - 4.
+1. Pull out CHOKE all the way.

+- 2. Flip SWITCH to "ON". - 3.
+Depress and hold THROTTLE TRIGGER and LOCKOUT while pushing in LATCH BUTTON to latch throttle for starting. - 4.
 Crank engine.
-Pull starter grip briskly, but only 1/2 to 2/3 its full length.
+Pull STARTER GRIP briskly, but only 1/2 to 2/3 its full length.
 Pulling rope to the end may damage the starter. - 5.
-Push in the choke the first time engine fires, and crank until engine starts and runs.
-In cold weather you should keep the choke out just a little until the engine gets very warm.
-But, do not operate with the choke out. - 6.
-Squeeze and release trigger when engine runs.
+Push in the CHOKE the first time engine fires, and crank until engine starts and runs.
+In cold weather you should keep the CHOKE out just a little until the engine gets very warm.
+But, do not operate with the CHOKE out. - Squeeze and release TRIGGER when engine runs.
 You now have trigger control of the throttle speed.